Start forex trading in Peru with eToro and gain access to advanced trading features.

 Forex traders earn money by taking advantage of the fluctuating values of different currency pairs.
 Let’s take a look at an example of how profiting from forex trading works.

-Pedro is a trader living in Peru who believes that the value of his native Peruvian soles will soon drop in comparison to the value of the euro.
+Imagine that Pedro is a trader living in Peru who believes that the value of his native Peruvian soles will soon drop in comparison to the value of the euro.
 He deposits S/5,000 into his brokerage account, and his broker offers him 10:1 leverage when trading.
 The value of 1 PEN is currently equal to 0.2400 EUR, which means that Pedro is left with a controlled position of €1,183.22.

 Soon, the value of the euro starts to rise in relation to the sol.
 When 1 PEN is equal to 0.2355 EUR, Pedro decides to take his profits by closing out his position.
 After the transaction is complete, Pedro’s controlled position of €1,183.22 has become S/5,024.28, Pedro has profited about S/24.28 on this trade.